Suyash03022003/Placement-Preparation-Module/README.md

 # Placement-Preparation-Module

+### Prerequisites:
+1. Install git
+2. Install node.js

 ### Clone the Repository:
+Open terminal and navigate to the path where you have to clone this project and run the below command.

 git clone https://github.com/Suyash03022003/Placement-Preparation-Module.git

 ### Open 2 terminals and navigate to the path where you have cloned this repo: